 Even the smallest motion blur is exaggerated at high magnifications and very close distances, so keeping your camera as stable as possible is critical to getting the best photos.

 You’ll also lose light and depth of field the closer you get to the subject, so you’ll need slow shutter speeds that also are easier to achieve when using a tripod.

 When not using the remote shutter release, exhale just before pressing the shutter release to reduce camera shake.

-Tuck in your arms close to your belly and support the weight of the camera and lens to reduce shake.
+Tuck your arms close to your belly and support the weight of the camera and lens to reduce shake.

 Lying flat on your belly when shooting small flowers is an excellent idea if you don’t have a tripod.
 It also reduces image shake.